-Although the Company does not have a written policy on Board Diversity, it has maintained a culture of diversity to benefit from a wide talent pool.
+The Company has maintained a culture of diversity to benefit from a wide talent pool.
 The current Board composition provides diversity in terms of skills, experience and knowledge.
+In determining the diverse skillset needs of the Board, the Board will continue to leverage on its established "Board of Directors' Competency Matrix" to identify any gap in the Board's collective skills.